ibm-cloud-docs/Backup/restore-OracleDB.md

 10. Click Run Restore.
 The Process Details dialog box shows the restore progress and indicates when the restore is completed.
 Other recent job processes might also be listed in the dialog box.
 See View current process information for a job.
 11. To close the Process Details dialog box, click Close.
 Closing the window does not affect the restore process.

-   For a full disaster recovery (in which the full database instance is restored), be careful when you recover the database because the plug-in does not back up TEMPORARY tablespaces.
+   For a full disaster recovery (in which the full database instance is restored), be careful when you recover the database because the plug-in does not back up TEMPORARY table spaces.
    {: note}